Palliative Care Resources

 Presented by: Penelope Tuffin, Advanced Practice Pharmacist, Palliative Care and Pain Management for personal Professional Development or use as an education resource.

 Concerns over managing challenging symptoms can be alleviated with appropriate knowledge and support.
 A palliative perspective will be applied to the most common palliative care symptoms to give a broad overview.
-Each video looks at the pharmacological intervention specific to each symptom from a palliative care specialist point of view.
-It recognises the importance of non-pharmacological interventions either prior and/or in addition to medications.

 TOPICS.